Shapley Value Approximation Based on k-Additive Games: The Shapley Value and -Additivity

 A central question arising from a cooperative game is how to fairly share the worth $\nu(N)$ of the grand coalition $N$ among all participating players.
 The Shapley value \citep{Shapley.1953} emerges as the prevalent solution concept since it uniquely satisfies axioms that intuitively capture fairness \citep{Shapley.1953}.
 Given the game $(N, \nu)$, the Shapley value of each player $i$ is defined as

 where $\left| A \right|$ represents the cardinality of coalition $A$.
 It can be interpreted as a player's weighted average of marginal contributions to the payoff.
 Among the fulfilled axioms such as null player, symmetry, and additivity (see~\citep{Young1985} for more details and other properties), in explainability the most useful is efficiency.
 It demands that the sum of all players' Shapley values is equal to the difference between $\nu(N)$ and $\nu(\emptyset)$.
-Mathematically, efficiency means
+Formally, efficiency means $\sum\nolimits_{i=1}^n \phi_i = \nu(N) - \nu(\emptyset)$.
 Or, in the game theory framework where $\nu(\emptyset) = 0$, one obtains $\sum_{i=1}^n \phi_i = \nu(N)$.
 In explainability, efficiency can be used to decompose a measure of interest among the set of features.
 As a result, one can interpret the importance of each feature to that measure.

 Unfortunately, satisfying the desired axioms in the form of the Shapley value comes at a price.
 According to \cref{eq:shapley}, the calculation requires the evaluation of all $2^n$ coalitions within the exponentially growing power set of $N$.
 In fact, the exact computation of the Shapley value is known to be NP-hard \citep{Deng.1994}.
 Hence, its exact computation does not only become practically infeasible for growing player numbers but it is also of interest that the evaluation of only a few coalitions suffices to retrieve precise estimates.
 For instance, a model has to be costly re-trained and re-evaluated on a test dataset for each coalition if one is interested in the features' impact on the generalization performance.
 Therefore, a common goal is to approximate all Shapley values $\phi = (\phi_1,\ldots,\phi_n)$ of a given game $(N,\nu)$ by observing only a subset of evaluated coalitions $ \mathcal{M} \subseteq \mathcal{P}(N)$.
 We denote the size of $\mathcal{M}$ by $T \in \mathbb{N}$ and refer to it as the available budget representing the number of samples an approximation algorithm is allowed to draw.
-The mean squared error (MSE) serves as a popular measure to quantify the quality of the obtained estimates $\hat\phi = (\hat\phi_1,\ldots,\hat\phi_n)$ and is to be minimized:

-where the expectation is taken w.r.t.\ the (potential) randomness of the approximation strategy.
+The mean squared error (MSE) serves as a popular measure to quantify the quality of the obtained estimates $\hat\phi = (\hat\phi_1,\ldots,\hat\phi_n)$ and is to be minimized: $\frac{1}{n} \sum\nolimits_{i=1}^n \mathbb{E} [ ( \hat\phi_i - \phi_i )^2 ]$, where the expectation is taken w.r.t.\ the (potential) randomness of the approximation strategy.